The chat box accepts normal messages, dice expressions, commands, and

 In the above example, bab and dex were explicitly accessed from the Yowa variable group.
 The above substitutes to:

-This can get pretty repetitive, so to bring all of the variables from a variable group into the local context, you can use the use statement.
+This can get pretty repetitive, so to bring all of the variables from a variable group into the local context, you can use the use or using statement.

 You can then do this:

-In the above example, all of the variables from Yowa will then be available and the /roll attack substitutes to:
+In the above example, all of the variables from Yowa will then be available and roll attack substitutes to:

 Variable groups are also case insensitive.